antidot-framework/antidot-docs/docs/README.md

 [Psr 14 Event dispatcher](https://github.com/php-fig/event-dispatcher) implementation.

-The event dispatched is available as `Psr\EventDispatcherInterface` you can inject in your services constructors out of the box.
+The event dispatcher is available as `Psr\EventDispatcher\EventDispatcherInterface` you can inject in your services constructors out of the box.

 ### Config